-SWE-bench Verified 2026 Rankings: Comparing Coding Performance Across 90 AI Models
+SWE-bench Verified 2026 Leaderboard: Analyzing the Coding Prowess of 90 AI Models

-SWE-bench Verified has emerged as one of the most trusted benchmarks for measuring the real-world coding capabilities of AI.
-Unlike synthetic tests, this benchmark consists of a subset of 500 actual GitHub issues verified by human annotators, drawn from prominent open-source projects like Django, Flask, and scikit-learn.
+SWE-bench Verified remains the gold standard for measuring the practical coding capabilities of AI.
+Unlike synthetic benchmarks, it utilizes a human-verified subset of 500 real-world GitHub issues extracted from major open-source projects like Django, Flask, and scikit-learn, simulating actual software engineering tasks.

 As of May 2026, 90 models have been evaluated.
-Here is a comprehensive breakdown of the latest results.
+Here is the comprehensive breakdown of the latest results.

 |---|---|---|---|---|---|